irgendwienet/SnakeInAFrame/readme.md

 I  quickly hacked together some code to do something useful with these LEDs.
 It was never intended to be published, but it works.

-Simply open it in the Arduino IDE, compile it, and then flash it to the ESP
+Simply open it in the Arduino IDE, compile it, and then flash it to the ESP.

+It depends only on the FastLED libaray.
+Tested with version 3.6.